Faslane Peace Camp

 Faslane Peace Camp is a permanent peace camp sited alongside Faslane Naval base in Argyll and Bute, Scotland.
 It has been occupied continuously, in a few different locations, since 12 June 1982.
-In 1984, the book Faslane:Diary of a Peace Camp was published, co-written by the members of the peacecamp at the time.
+In 1984, the book Faslane: Diary of a Peace Camp was published, co-written by the members of the peace camp at the time.
 There is also a secondary site on Raeberry Street in North Glasgow.

 Location

 The site and look of the camp has varied considerably over the years, depending on the number and attitude of the residents.
 At one point there were two sites (one at each main gate) with distinct political attitudes (roughly characterised as anarchist and socialist).
-The camp is well established with mains water, a conventional toilet, a telephone, a large kitchen and living room, running water and a bath and planning permission for 12 caravans.
+The camp is well established, with mains water, a conventional toilet, a telephone, a large kitchen and living room, running water and a bath.
+There is planning permission for 12 caravans.
 As of late there is no hot water.
 The tenancy was briefly ended in 1998 when the council borders changed.
 The new council then organised an eviction order but decided not to spend money on a large-scale eviction.